A Suspicious Will or Trust Often Means It’s a Problem:

 - The elderly person knowingly gave up legal ownership, physical possession and control over the subject matter of the gift to another.

-If it is believed that the elderly person did not have donative capacity, a defense strategy that can be alleged includes the use of a comprehensive general durable power of attorney which provides the agent with the explicit power to make a gift(s).
-This financial power of attorney will allow the agent to make gifts that the person may no longer be able to legally make or effect on his or her own.
+Even if it is believed that the elderly person did not have donative capacity, the beneficiary of a gift can allege he or she was authorized to make the gift by the use of a comprehensive durable power of attorney which provides the agent with the explicit power to make a gift(s).
+This financial power of attorney allows an agent to make gifts that the owner may no longer be able to legally make on his or her own behalf.

 New Jersey courts have permitted guardians and Power of Attorneys to make gifts and engage in estate planning with a well written power of attorney or certificate of guardianship.
 To learn more about the use of powers of attorney to make gifts or undertake crisis asset planning, visit our page on Powers of Attorney and Health Care Directives.